openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Notice that the collection of circles over the **Mai Ndombe** study area are all populated with a zero.
 These represent the locations of scenes in the study area and the numbers of images per scene that are selected.
 The number is currently 0 because we haven't selected the scenes yet.

 .. figure:: ../_images/workflows/area_estimation/scene_selection_zeros.png
-    :alt: Scene selection process showing zeros before selection.
+    :alt: Scene selection process showing zeros before selection
     :align: center

 Choose the :code:`Auto-Select` button to auto-select some scenes.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes.png
-    :alt: Arrow showing the button for auto-selecting scenes.
+    :alt: Arrow showing the button for auto-selecting scenes
     :width: 550
     :align: center

 You may set a minimum and maximum number of images per scene area that will be selected.
 Increase the minimum to **2** and the maximum to **100**.
 Choose :code:`Select Scenes`.
 If there is only one scene for an area, that will be the only one selected despite the minimum.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes_menu.png
-    :alt: Menu for auto-selecting scenes.
+    :alt: Menu for auto-selecting scenes
     :width: 350
     :align: center

 You should now see imagery with overlaying circles, indicating how many scenes are selected.

 .. figure:: ../_images/workflows/area_estimation/imagery_number_scenes.png
-    :alt: Example of the imagery with the number of scenes selected.
+    :alt: Example of the imagery with the number of scenes selected
     :width: 450
     :align: center